rathore45-56/rathore45-56/DSA/day-63.md

  }
  vector<int> solve2(vector < int > & arr,int b)
  {
-   /* In this function we are finding previous smaller element from left side of given array.
+   /* In this function i am  finding previous smaller element from left side of given array.
-   But we are finding the indices of element and storing in vector<int> array k so that when we find the maximum area of a particular element then we can just subtract the prev smaller element indices from next smaller element indices*/ stack<int>s;
+   But i am  finding the indices of element and storing in vector<int> array k so that when i find the maximum area of a particular element then we can just subtract the prev smaller element indices from next smaller element indices*/ stack<int>s;
    vector<int>k(b);